 Leaders are held accountable to deliver on plan goals and objectives across all performance dimensions within the context of the company's strategic objectives.
 This sets a high performance threshold.
 Where faced with trade-offs across different priorities, these are discussed with senior management.

-Design adaptable to evolving strategic priorities through integration in the company's plan process, corporate goals & objectives approved by the board
+Long-term strategic objectives integrated to annual company plan process, corporate goals and objectives approved by the board

 Performance evaluation